What is hate crime?

 There are a number of ways you can report Hate crime:

 - The SOJ Police: Dial 999 in an emergency or 612612 if not an emergency.
-In person, at Police Headquarters, La Route Du Fort, or through the States of Jersey Police website: jersey.police.uk.
+In person, at Police Headquarters, La Route Du Fort, or online through the States of Jersey Police website: jersey.police.uk.

 - In addition, hate crime can be reported to some of the organisations who support affected communities, including: